taj-ny/kwin-gestures/README.md

 # Input Actions
-Customizable input handler built on top of libinput and KWin.
-It is currently in a very early stage of development.
+Input handler built on top of libinput and KWin, currently in a very early stage of development.

 Supported environments: Plasma 6 Wayland